Despite hardships and trauma, La Crosse woman finds success as a salon owner

 But any happiness brought by the reunion was short-lived.
 Banks disclosed she was raped at 14 and became pregnant with her son.
 Two years later, her twin sister, who also had a baby by then, chose to move into a foster home with her child, and Banks elected to do the same, as Ruth was ailing and no longer able to take them in.

-However, Banks didn't feel comfortable at her foster home in La Crescent and went to a new home in Winona with her son for a period.
-It wasn't until her final foster home, under the care of a woman named Kelly, that Banks found stability.
+However, Banks says she didn’t feel comfortable at her foster home in La Crescent and went to a new home in Winona with her son for a period.
+It wasn’t until her final foster home in Rochester, under the care of a woman named Kelly, that Banks found stability.

 Kelly took a true interest in Banks’ wellbeing and success, registering her in programs for teen moms and the Living Independently with Knowledge (LINK) course, which teaches teens and young adults at risk for homelessness life skills and how to meet basic needs, as well as offering employment assistance.